Join our guided tours

 Availability & Cost

-The cost is £5 per visitor (children aged 5 and under are free), with a maximum of 6 visitors at a time.
-Each session will last 1.5 – 2 hours and tours usually run twice weekly, on a Tuesday and Thursday, with the exception of holidays.
+The cost is £7 per visitor (children aged 5 and under are free), with up to 12 visitors at a time.
+Each session will last around 1.5 hours and tours usually run twice weekly, on a Tuesday and Thursday, with the exception of holidays.
 During the winter season (November to February), there is one tour per week.

 The tour covers the ground floor and lower ground floor of the building.
 For information on accessibility within the building, please see Plan your Visit or email email@example.com if you have any questions.